audioscavenger/BiasBuster/README.md

                 Will get text from that chunk of programming only.
 Chunks are 30mn long.
         example: week=41+Day=Fri+title="All Things Considered"
                 Same as above but will get text from the entire episode.
+    --noMerge
+                   Do not merge 30mn chunks of the same title within the same day.
+    --misInformation
+                   PICture: generate misInformation heatmap for all 4 factors: explanatory/retractors/sourcing/uncertainty
+      --graph *bar | pie | line
+                   What graph you want.
+Ignored with --noMerge: heat map will be generated instead.
+    --wordCloud
-    --wordCloud  generate word cloud from gettext output.
+                   PICture: generate word cloud from gettext output.
 Will not output any text.
-      --noMerge    Do not merge 30mn chunks of the same title within the same day.
-      --show       Opens the wordCloud picture upon generation.
-      --stopLevel  *0 1 2 3 4 5 (add various levels of stopwords)
+      --stopLevel  *0 1 2 3 4 5
+                   add various levels of stopwords
-      --max_words *1000 number (default=200)
+      --max_words *1000 int (default=200)
                The maximum number of words in the Cloud.
       --width *2000 int (default=400)
                Width of the canvas.